elaforge/karya/doc/INSTALL.md

 ## the traditional way

-This is a lot more work than the nix way!
+This is more work than the nix way!
+But you won't have to install nix, or run `tools/nix-enter` all the time, and you'll have all the haskell stuff globally available.

 - On OS X, install commandline tools if you haven't already:
     `xcode-select --install`

-- Install GHC, either the traditional way or `ghcup` should work.
-I'm using 9.2 now and 8.8 recently, and I've dropped support for previous versions.
+- Install GHC, either the traditional way or `ghcup`.
+I'm using 9.2 now.
-I do not recommend 9.0, it's known to be buggy!

 - Install [non-haskell dependencies](#non-haskell-dependencies).